-Sawant gains ground on Orion in Seattle City Council race with substantial Thursday vote count
+Sawant threatening Orion in Seattle City Council race with substantial Thursday vote count

 If Sawant were to take a share of the remaining ballots similar to what she took Thursday, she would pass Orion.

+“Unfortunately this election remains too close to call and it is going to be close,” Orion said in a statement.
+“We are hopeful our work on the ground will pay off so that District 3 can get the local representation it deserves.
+Stay tuned!”

 Andrew Lewis, meanwhile, moved past opponent Jim Pugel in their District 7 contest.
 Lewis now has 50.5%, up from 49.1% Tuesday and 49.7% Wednesday.
+He also appears to be benefiting from the usual later-vote swing to the left.

 Tuesday’s results in Seattle’s pivotal elections were based on about 50% of expected ballots.
 Few votes were added Wednesday but a substantial number were added Thursday.
-Most of the rest should be added Friday.
+Most of the rest should be added Friday in an even larger count.

 There were no consequential changes in the city’s other races.
 All seven of the council’s district seats were up for election this year.